walmartdigital/gomock-tutorial/README.md

 FAIL    github.com/walmartdigital/gomock-tutorial-code/pkg/client       0.235s
 ```

-Finally we modify the expect in the tests.
+It seems that we have more work to do so we modify the tests to make them pass.

 ```go
 It("should answer that it doesn't know the provided type of animals", func() {